wenqiang2/wenqiang2.github.io/_pages/about.md

   Lab skills
   ---
-  ·Based on the instruments in our research lab in Shanghai University, I developed lots of characterization skills and I can operate them independently: in-situ FTIR, in-situ Raman, ALD, SEM, AFM, GC-MS, TPD-MS, XRD, BET, UV-vis and etc.
+  ·Based on the instruments in our research lab in Shanghai University, I developed lots of characterization skills and I can operate them independently: in-situ FTIR, in-situ Raman, in-situ XRD, ALD, SEM, AFM, GC-MS, TPD-MS, BET, UV-vis and etc.
   Here are some pictures of the charicterization process：